vdaas/vald/docs/user/architecture.md

 ## Components

-### Vald Agent
+### Vald Core Engine

-Vald Agent is the process engine of Vald.
+Vald Agent is the core engine of Vald.
 In this section we will describe what is Vald Agent and the corresponding components to support Vald Agent.

 #### Vald Agent